nerthus-margonem/nerthusaddon/res/configs/README.md

 #### map-exceptions

-Contains ids of maps that are wrongly categorised by the game's code.
+Contains ids of maps that are wrongly categorized by the game's code.

 indoor contains map ids that will be parsed as indoor maps regardless of their config. outdoor contains map ids that will be parsed as outdoor maps regardless of their config.